atliadal/candidate-tests/README.md

 # Running tests in Protractor

 1. Run `npm start` to start the application in development environment
-2. Run `npm e2eTest` to run the tests written in protractor
+2. Run `npm run e2e` to run the tests written in protractor

 # Running tests in Jest